bassmanitram/actions-for-nautilus/configurator/help.md

 # Configurator Layout
 The configurator UI is basically layed out in two columns:

-* The left most column shows you the current items that will be added to the Nautilus context menu.
+* The left most column shows you the actions that will be added to the Nautilus context menu.

   ![Main menu list](images/main-menu-list.png)